google/WebFundamentals/src/content/en/android/trusted-web-activity/android-browser-helper-migration/index.md

 ## Are we missing anything?

 android-browser-helper has the goal of simplifying the development of applications using Trusted Web Activities.
-The library will continue to evolve as TWAs get more features.
+The library will continue to evolve as Trusted Web Activity get more features.

 If you are missing a feature in Trusted Web Activities, think of ways that android-browser-helper could make make the development work simpler, or have a question on how to